 - Publishers can move quickly to address long standing issues in STM publishing in a collaborative, non-competitive way which maximises impact for the academic

-- 11 publishers/organisations to begin with in the group, now over 15 with >1500 academics signed up – phenomenal response
+- 11 /organisations to begin with in the group, now over 15 with >1500 academics signed up – phenomenal response

 - Now challenging how we work with preprints and data sharing, so truly complete the loop in a cross-publisher, collaborative manner